showlab/videogui/README.md

 - [2024.9] Accepted by NeurIPS 2024 D&B.
 - [2024.10] We released the data at [Huggingface dataset](https://huggingface.co/VideoGUI).
 Please stay tuned for further updates.

+## 📝 TODO
+- [ ] Upload the Evaluation code and metric implementation.
+- [ ] Upload the Missed metadata.

 ## 📖 Introduction
 > **TL;DR:** A Multi-modal Benchmark for Visual-centric GUI Automation from Instructional Videos.